Tinkerforge/doc/de/source/Software/API_Bindings.rst

      </Grid>
  </phone:PhoneApplicationPage>

-Double click on the toggle button to edit the MainPage.xaml.cs:
+Double click on the toggle button to edit the ``MainPage.xaml.cs``:

 .. code-block:: csharp